ucdavisdatalab/workshop_introduction_to_version_control/05_branching.Rmd

 This is because one branch has different information on it than the other.
 If you want to bring `new.txt` over to the first branch, you'll need to **merge** your two branches.

+**Note:** Be sure to commit any changes you make on a branch before checking another one out.
+If you don't, those changes will follow you to the new branch, and it can be a mess to sort out.
+If you're not quite ready to commit changes but need to switch branches, you can use `git stash` to temporarily store them and safely switch branches.
+Once you're back on the branch with the un-committed changes, you can use `git stash apply` to retrieve them from the stash.

 ## Merging Branches